victorpalle/Portfolio/README.md

   Lien vers le projet --> [MY_SOKOBAN](./MY_SOKOBAN)

-The goal of this project is to develop a copy of the famous sokoban game in terminal mode, using the ncurses library.If all boxes are on storage locations, the player wins and the program must return 0.
+The goal of this project is to develop a copy of the famous sokoban game in terminal mode, using the ncurses library.
+If all boxes are on storage locations, the player wins and the program must return 0.

->Sokoban (warehouse keeper in Japanese) is a type of transport puzzle, in whichthe player pushes boxes or crates around in a warehouse, >trying to get them tostorage locations.
+>Sokoban (warehouse keeper in Japanese) is a type of transport puzzle, in which the player pushes boxes or crates around in a warehouse, trying to get them tostorage locations.

 ***